MITEcology/feasibility_analysis/README.md

 #Now we are ready to calculate feasibilty at the community level
 feasibility_community(matA) ## This is the feasibility of the community A with 4 species.
 This measure cannot be conmpared across communities with different number of species.
 (feasibility_community(matA)) ^ (1 / nA) ## This is the species-specific feasibility of the community A with 4 species.
-This measure can be conmpared across communities with different number of species. feasibility_community(matA) * (2) ## This is the probabilty of feasibility of the community A with 4 species. feasibility_community(matC) * (2^nC) ## This is the probabilty of feasibility of the community C (purely compettition) with 4 species.
+This measure can be compared across communities with different number of species. feasibility_community(matA) * (2) ## This is the probabilty of feasibility of the community A with 4 species. feasibility_community(matC) * (2^nC) ## This is the probabilty of feasibility of the community C (purely compettition) with 4 species.